wp-plugins/polymer-components/readme.txt

 **Notes**

+* code blocks allows to create elements and import them directly from the Polymer box in posts / pages.
+They allows also to load JSON data, see FAQ for an example
 * autop option: the autop() Wordpress function adds p and br tags to the contents when a newline is found, but this can break the Polymer tags.
 This option allows to enable/disable autop() in posts / pages (plugin default: no autop)
 * template override option: if this option is enabled this plugin will load a special template which provides only the required components to run a Polymer app.
 This is useful if you want a "fullscreen" Polymer app